testingisdocumenting/znai/td-documentation-cli/documentation/snippets/code-snippets.md

 # Highlights

-Use `highlight` option to bring readers attention to important lines.
+Use `highlight` option to bring readers attention to the important lines.

     ```java {highlight: "workingDir"}